UWSEDS-aut17/uwseds-group-city-fynders/README.md

 # Project Repository

+# Project description: Which city would you like to live?

+Group: City Fynders (Xiangyu Zhang, Wendan Yan, Yiran Zhang, Zhuochen Han)

+The most common question when people decide to start career or make a family is: where shall we live?
+The project intends to help people make choices for the city they want to live.
+The current data include (TBD):
+1. Environment  related: city annual weather, precipitation, air pollution, water quality, forest coverage
+2. Human related: Population, crime rate, unemployment rate, school education quality
+3. Ecomony related: cost of living, tax rates
+4. Tertiaty industry related: Restaurant price

+The data will be added in the future if we consider other important factors.

+# Homework 4 description

 This homework is done as a group.
 You will be creating your team repository.

 You should do the following: